Josephine de Karman

 Josephine (Pipö) de Karman was the sister and life-partner of Theodore von Kármán.
-She is remembered as the benefactor of a foundation for worthy art students.
+She is remembered as the benefactor of a foundation for art students.

 Born in Budapest, Josephine was the younger sister of four brothers: Elemer, Feri, Tódor, and Miklos.
 She and her mother joined Theodore when he became director of the aerodynamics laboratory in Aachen, Germany.
 In 1925, they moved to their new home at Maastrichterlaan 11, in nearby Vaals, the Netherlands.

 Our home in Vaals was similar to my father’s home in Buda.
 It had a huge high-ceilinged salon, a library, and numerous guest rooms.
 It was big, comfortable and altogether amiable.
 We eventually hired a Hungarian cook who became our most prized possession.
 My mother and my sister easily took over the organization of my social life, leaving me free for intellectual pursuits. … On weekends we threw open our home to students, assistants and visitors.
 My mother and my sister had made it a rule always to be prepared for unexpected guests, with coffee, cake, and slivovitz.
 In a short time, our home became a gemütlich meeting ground for a thousand ideas expressed, I must admit, at a high noise level in French, Italian, Hungarian, Dutch, English, and of course German. ...
 These sorties in internationalism were so successful that my sister suggested one day that we ought to do something to maintain regular contact with scientists in other countries ... because of the influence of our father who taught us to have a world view.

 With the help of Tullio Levi-Civita of the University of Rome they organized for 1922 the "world’s first international conference in mechanics" in Innsbruck, Austria.
 Theodore recalled, "My sister and I paid the secretarial expenses out of our own pockets."

 My sister, I must mention, was ideally equipped for international conferences.
 For one thing, she was blessed with a remarkable linguistic talent and not only spoke Hungarian, German, French, English, and Spanish fluently, but she had great facility in picking up new and strange tongues as well.
 I recall that on a Mediterranean cruise some years ago she found herself at home with Turkish ship’s personnel and was soon talking Turkish although she had never heard the language before.

 When Theodore was recruited to direct the aerodynamics laboratory at Caltech in the US, the whole family moved: